BruceZu/galvanize_capstone/README.md

 # The Resources

 ### Local Machine, AWS, and tmux
 Preliminary work for this project started on a local machine.
 Messages were regularly included in the code to print out to the terminal to notify the user of the process status and whether any errors occurred during a process.
-Best practice would be to have these messages print out to a log from inception.
-The use of logs was incorporated later in the process.
+Best practice would have been to have these messages print out to a log from inception.
+This practice was incorporated later in the process.

 ![system_out_messages](img/system_out_messages.png)